Katelin Arizmendi

 Katelin Arizmendi is an American cinematographer.
 She is best known for her work on Cam, Swallow, Charm City Kings, Dune, Monica and Succession.

-Early life and career
+Life and career

 Katelin was born in Oakland, California.
 She did her undergraduate studies in film at the University of California, Santa Cruz.
 She has worked on music videos for Thirty Seconds to Mars, Sam Fender, Black Rebel Motorcycle Club, Halsey, Doja Cat, Leonard Cohen, Lil Dicky, and more.

 Katelin's first feature film as a cinematographer was Cam, released in 2018.
 Her second film Swallow, premiered at Camerimage festival for cinematographers debut.
-She also worked as a 2nd unit Director of Photography for the film Dune.
-In 2023, she served as co-cinematographer on the TV series Succession.
+She also worked as a second unit director of photography for the film Dune.
+In 2023, she served as co-cinematographer on the television series Succession.
+In 2024, Arizmendi was invited to join the American Society of Cinematographers (ASC).

-ASC membership

-In 2024, Arizmendi was invited to join the American Society of Cinematographers (ASC), a prestigious organization recognizing excellence in cinematography.
-Her induction followed a career marked by innovative visual storytelling, including her work on Cam, Swallow, Charm City Kings, Dune, Monica, and Succession.
-Arizmendi’s contributions to the industry, particularly her ability to blend experimental film techniques with bold, character-driven storytelling, earned her a place among the esteemed cinematographers of the ASC.
+Arizmendi entered a relationship with actor Rory Culkin in 2023.
+They welcomed their first child, a daughter, on May 23, 2026.